Rash Symptoms and Signs

 - silvery white scales (psoriasis),

-- annular (circular with central clearing, like in ringworm infections),
+- annular (circular with central clearing, like in ringworm infections or Lyme disease),

-- eczematous (dry, scaly, rough, and thickened), or
+- eczematous (dry, scaly, rough when early, thick and discolored after time),

-- Contact dermatitis is by far the most common cause of noninfectious rash.
-It includes dermatitis as from poison ivy/oak as well as allergic skin rashes.
+- Contact dermatitis is a very common cause of noninfectious rash.
+It includes dermatitis as from poison ivy, oak, or sumac, as well as other allergic skin rashes.
 External agents such as nickel can typically produce an inflammatory reaction over a period of time, causing itching, rash, or burning of the skin.
-Over the short term, this type of rash may cause superficial peeling, whereas more chronic cases cause thickened patches of skin.
+Over the short term, this type of rash may cause superficial peeling, whereas more chronic cases cause thickened patches of skin called lichen simplex chronicus (LSC).

 - Psoriasis typically looks like thickened patches of dry red skin, particularly on the knees, elbows, and nape of the neck.
-There are many types of psoriasis, and this type of rash may uncommonly involve the entire body.
+There are many types of psoriasis, and this type of rash may uncommonly involve the entire body and may resemble sunburn.
+When psoriasis involves skin folds such as the armpits or groin, it is termed "inverse psoriasis" and may show little or no scale.

 - Rosacea is a type of adult acne that may cause facial flushing, small pink bumps, and redness of the cheeks and nose.

-- Ringworm (Tinea) leads to dry, red patches with dry skin flakes.
-Often there is central clearing, creating a donut pattern (annular).
+- Ringworm (tinea) leads to dry, red patches with dry skin flakes.
+Often there is central clearing, creating a donut pattern (annular appearance).

 Must Read Articles Related to Rash